Wellwood Cemetery

 Wellwood Cemetery is a Jewish cemetery in West Babylon, New York.
 It was established as the annex to Beth David Cemetery in Elmont, New York.
-The cemetery comprises many sections, each under the auspices of a synagogue, landsmanschaft, or group such as the Brooklyn Jewish Postal Workers Union.
+This cemetery comprises many sections, each under the auspices of a synagogue, landsmanschaft, or group such as the Brooklyn Jewish Postal Workers Union.
+Its interments include both caskets and urns.
 Each of these is marked, most commonly by a stone arch or a pair of stone columns.
 Many of the landsmanshaft have dedicated Holocaust monuments to the victims of the Nazis in their ancestral town.
 Examples include Baranovichi, Belarus; Ioannina, Greece; Pilica, Poland; Sokołów Podlaski, Poland; and Burshtyn, Ukraine.

 Several well-known rabbis are buried here.
 Kehillas Belz of New York has a section within the Beth Moses section of Wellwood Cemetery.
 The Belz Kehilla still dedicated (Mekudash) this section when the previous Belz Rebbe Reb Aharon was still alive.